alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 2 and below, the Investigator has the authority to add new members to the research team, and the research manager has the authority to assign Referees.

-At Tier 3 and above, new members of the research team or Referees must be counter-approved by the Dataset Provider Representative.
+At Tier 3 and above, new Referees or members of the research team must be counter-approved by the Dataset Provider Representative.

 ### Connection

-At Tier 1 and Tier 0, ssh access to the enviroment is possible without restrictions.
+At Tier 1 and Tier 0, ssh access to the environment is possible without restrictions.
 The user should be able to set-up port forwarding (ssh tunnel) and use this to access remotely-running UI clients via a native client browser.

 At Tier 3, only remote desktop access is enabled.